 Next March will see the return of the Orange Challenge.
 Situated in the rolling hills of New South Wales, Cyclist was one of the first to sample the course and we continue to return year after year.
-Here’s what to expect in March 2017.
+Here’s what to expect.

 Words: Alex Malone

 Photography: Marcus Enno (Beardy McBeard)

 New South Welshmen (and women) had been crying out for a truly challenging sportive to call their own and it arguably arrived in March 2016.
 Situated three-and-a-half hours from Sydney or Canberra, the popular wine-making town of Orange will play host to the Newcrest Orange Challenge.
-Unlike its epic Peaks Challenge cousins, this one will leave you with just enough energy so you can enjoy an ale and steak from the renowned Hotel Canobolas – or even a meal at local hatted restaurant Lolli Redini.
+Unlike its epic Peaks Challenge cousin, this one will leave you with just enough energy so you can enjoy an ale and steak from the renowned Hotel Canobolas – or even a meal at local hatted restaurant Lolli Redini.
 A demanding yet highly achievable route and the promise of sampling some of the country’s top drops?
 We couldn’t resist taking a better look.

 We’re on a course due west from the town centre, steadily ticking along the rolling roads of the event formerly known as the Ronde van de Nob – a tribute to the cobbled Belgian spring classic, the Ronde van Vlaanderen (the Tour of Flanders).
 A brief look at the computer screen reveals we’ve already hit pro-level speeds far beyond anything we could experience in the city.